-The Office of English Language Programs in ECA provides programs and resources to support English language learning around the world.
-Its programs are administered by Regional English Language Officers (RELOs) stationed at U.S. embassies and consulates.
-ECA programs and materials are primarily targeted at the professional development of English language teachers, but can also be useful for programs with students.
-See the resources page of the ECA American English website for helpful guidance and materials.
-American Spaces can hold workshops on how to use the website as a learning tool and develop connections with other programs — alumni, conferences, trainings, the English Access Microscholarship Program, English language book clubs and conversation clubs, libraries, etc. — to highlight American English and share ideas and best practices on how to use it.
-For more information, contact firstname.lastname@example.org.
-Connect through your local embassy or consulate with the RELO that covers your area to consult on how to best develop and offer English language activities as one of the five core programs at your American Space.
+The resources page of the Bureau of Educational and Cultural Affairs (ECA) American English website contains guidance and materials.
+American Spaces can hold workshops on how to use the website as a learning tool and develop connections with other programs — alumni, conferences, training, the English Access Microscholarship Program, English book clubs and conversation clubs, etc. — to share ideas and best practices.
+Connect through your local embassy or consulate with the Regional English Language Officer (RELO) that covers your area for ideas to develop and offer English language activities.
+For more information, contact email@example.com.

-English Teaching Forum is a quarterly journal for professional English Language Teachers.
+English Teaching Forum is a quarterly journal for professional English language teachers.
 Articles are free to download from the extensive collection.
 Embassies may provide print versions to American Spaces.

-Examples of English Language Programs in American Spaces
+English Language Programs in American Spaces

 English Language Clubs run by volunteers are often some of the most successful and popular activities.
 Exchange alumni, English teachers and other English speakers in the area are excellent resources to facilitate regular meetings of English language clubs.
 Interest-based clubs can allow American Spaces to reach a broad audience with diverse language levels: debate clubs, drama clubs, Toastmasters, Model UN clubs, music clubs and book clubs to name a few.